 Judith Ortiz Cofer

 Judith Ortiz Cofer was born in Hormigueros, a small town in Puerto Rico.
-When she was a young child her father’s military career took the family to Paterson, New Jersey, but she often spent her childhood traveling back and forth between Puerto Rico and the U.S. At 15, her family moved again, this time to Augusta, Georgia, where she eventually earned a BA in English from Augusta College.
+When she was a young child her father’s military career took the family to Paterson, New Jersey, and much of her childhood was spent traveling back and forth between Puerto Rico and the U.S. mainland.
+At 15, her family moved again, this time to Augusta, Georgia, where she eventually earned a BA in English from Augusta College.
 She later earned an MA in English from Florida Atlantic University and did graduate work at Oxford University.

 Although Ortiz Cofer is best known for her works of creative nonfiction, she began her writing career with poetry, which she felt “contains the essence of language.”
 Her early chapbook Peregrina (1986) won the Riverstone International Chapbook Competition, and she published various other collections of poetry, including Terms of Survival (1987), Reaching for the Mainland (1995), and A Love Story Beginning in Spanish (2005).